ample/crds-connect/README.md

 ## Development

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files. run `npm run build-local` for running in Maestro.
+The app will not automatically reload but it will automatically rebuild.

 ## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
+Run `ng generate component component-name` or `ng g c component-name` to generate a new component.

 ## Build